learn-co-curriculum/dsc-intro-to-css/README.md

 HTML and CSS play two different roles.
 When you write HTML, it's important to focus on structure, hierarchy, and meaning &mdash; the "marking-up" of content.
 Questions in the mind of an HTML author are:

 * Is it best to list these members' names with numbers, or bullets?
-* Does this menu belong in in the navigation in the header?
+* Does this menu belong in the navigation in the header?
-* Should this additional reference be an aside, or a separate section?
+* Should this additional reference be an aside or a separate section?

 These questions deal with structure, hierarchy, and meaning, which are are concerns of the content layer (HTML).